Frenguelli Lab

 Helping the brain help itself

 ATP (adenosine triphosphate) is the primary source of both cellular energy and the neuroactive metabolite adenosine.
 The breakdown of ATP during metabolic and traumatic stress results in the release of adenosine into the extracellular space.
 This has the beneficial effects of reducing neuronal activity (which would otherwise consume ATP) and dilates blood vessels in the brain, increasing the supply of nutrients.
-However, whilst this is beneficial to the brain in the short term, adenosine and its metabolites inosine, hypoxanthine and xanthine can be lost from the brain into the general circulation.
-This is troublesome since the brain requires hypoxanthine to make ATP via the purine salvage pathway The loss of these metabolites to the systemic circulation likely explains the slow recovery of ATP levels in the injured brain.
+However, while this is beneficial to the brain in the short term, adenosine and its metabolites inosine and hypoxanthine can be lost from the brain into the general circulation.
+This is troublesome since the brain requires hypoxanthine to make ATP via the purine salvage pathway The loss of these metabolites to the blood stream likely explains the slow recovery of ATP levels in the injured brain.
 This would limit both the capacity of the brain to activate reparative processes and reduces the size of the adenosine reservoir, with implications for the development of post-injury seizure activity and the eventual recovery of the brain.
+However, their presence in blood could serve as a diagnostic biomarker for strokeLink opens in a new window, and we are examining this possibility using biosensors for adenosine and its metabolites in a models of stroke.

 Long-Term Potentiation and learning and memory